 $2,500 sign on bonus to hired applicant!

-Have a valid driver’s license with no restrictions that would limit the ability to perform job functions.
+A valid driver’s license with no restrictions that would limit the ability to perform job functions.

 Under the periodic guidance of the clinical supervisor, develop conceptualization for each assigned case (in conjunction with the treatment team)